-On January 15th, 1919, in what was probably the most bizarre disaster in United States’ history, a storage tank burst on Boston’s waterfront releasing two million gallons of molasses in a 15 ft-high, 160 ft-wide wave that raced through the city’s north end at 35mph destroying everything it touched.
+On January 15th, 1919, in what was probably the most bizarre disaster in United States’ history, a storage tank burst on Boston’s waterfront releasing two million gallons of molasses in a 15 ft-high, 160 ft-wide waves that raced through the city’s north end at 35mph destroying everything it touched.

-Rivets popping from the tank scourged the neighbourhood like machine gun bullets, and a small boat was found slammed through a wooden fence like an artillery shell.
+Rivets popping from the tank scourged the neighborhood like machine gun bullets, and a small boat was found slammed through a wooden fence like an artillery shell.
 By the time it passed, the wave had killed 21 people, injured 150, and caused damage worth $100 million in today’s money.
 All caused by molasses.

-At the time, molasses was a standard sweetener in the United States, used in cooking and in fermentation to make ethanol, which in turn could be made into a liquor used as an ingrethent in munitions manufacture, an aspect of the business that had been booming during the First World War.
+At the time, molasses was a standard sweetener in the United States, used in cooking and in fermentation to make ethanol, which in turn could be made into a liquor used as an ingredient in munitions manufacture, an aspect of the business that had been booming during the First World War.

 First on the scene were 116 sailors from the lightship USS Nantucket that was docked nearby.
 They were soon joined by Boston police, Red Cross workers and army personnel.
 When Suffolk County medical examiner George Magrath arrived, several bodies had already been pulled from the molasses.
 He said they looked ‘as though covered in heavy oil skins … eyes and ears, mouths and noses filled’.

-The clean-up eventually took some 87,000 man hours.
+The clean-up eventually took some 87,000 man-hours.
 Fire department pumps groaned as they removed thousands of gallons of molasses from cellars.
 Workers used chisels, brooms and saws to break up the hardening gunk.
-The harbour water, used to flush the streets clean, was brown until the summer.
+The harbor water, used to flush the streets clean, was brown until the summer.

 In February, a month after the disaster, the Chief Judge of Boston Municipal Court, Wilfred Bolster, made public the results of his investigation into the tragedy and blamed the tank itself, saying evidence indicated it was ‘wholly insufficient in point of structural strength to handle its load’.
 He also held USIA to be guilty of manslaughter.

 As a result of the tragedy, Boston city authorities began requiring that plans for all construction projects be signed off by an engineer or architect and filed with the city’s building department, a practice that soon spread throughout America.

 The tank was never rebuilt.
-The site where it stood is now a public park with bocce (Italian boules) courts and Little League baseball fields, slides and swings.
+The site where it stood is now a public park with bocce (Italian boules) courts and Little League baseball fields, slides, and swings.
 All that remains of that terrible day 90 years ago is a small plaque at the entrance of the recreational complex.
 Yet local residents insist a faint smell lingers to this day.
 They say that on warm summer days the air is still tinged with the sweet, cloying scent of molasses.

 (Photo credit: AP / Boston Globe Archive).